bulletmark/mpr/README.md

 to build, load, and run; and device memory usage is significantly reduced.

+Note that `mpr` does not automatically create the required mirror of directories for your files on the device.
+You are expected to initially create/update these manually using the `mpr mkdir` and/or `mpr rmdir` commands.

 Note that you can specify default options for the `xrun` command locally in your working directory in `mpr-xrun.conf`, or globally in `~/.config/mpr-xrun.conf`.